christianlehre/llm_hackathon/README.md

 We will setup our chatbot in a [streamlit](https://docs.streamlit.io/library/get-started) dashboard, using a chat interface from [stremlit-chat](https://pypi.org/project/streamlit-chat/).
 Moreover, we use the open AI [api](https://platform.openai.com/docs/api-reference/introduction?lang=python) for sending requests to the LLM, as well as components from the [langchain](https://docs.langchain.com/docs/) library.
 Important components are an in-memory vector database and similarity search using [FAISS](https://github.com/facebookresearch/faiss), text splitters and embeddings.

 The chatbot interface and flow is defined in `app/chatbot.py`, and all utilities are defined in `utils/utils.py`.
-The boilerplate code will import some core functions from the utilities module, and its up to you to fill in the remaining code.
+The boilerplate code imports some core functions to be able to run a MVP of a RAG chatbot, and its up to you to develop the functions.
+To get you started we have imported some modules you might find useful when developing the chatbot.

 The flow presented in `app/chatbot.py` is just a suggestion, feel free to modify it as you wish.
 However, keep in mind that the RAG technique follow the these steps:
 1) Parse uploaded document